bitmovin/bitmovin-player-flutter/README.md

 # Installation
 The `bitmovin_player` package is still under development and not yet published to [pub.dev](https://pub.dev).
-However, it can used as a local dependency in any Flutter app.
+However, it can be used as a local dependency in any Flutter app.
 To do so, add the `bitmovin_player` dependency with the correct relative path to your app's `pubspec.yaml` as show exemplary below:

 ```yml